Wang Xinyu: Personal life

-Tennis career
+Career

-2017: Grand Slam debut
+2018: Major debut and junior champion

-Wang booked her ticket to a Grand Slam debut in the 2018 Australian Open on 3 December 2017 in Zhuhai, by winning the Asia-Pacific Wildcard Playoff, coming back to edge out the Papua New Guinean No. 1, Abigail Tere-Apisah, in the final.
-Tere-Apisah was only two points away from victory when leading 5–3, 30–0 in the second set, looking to become the first player from Papua New Guinea to compete in a Grand Slam main draw, when momentum shifted and Wang, demonstrating fearlessness for her age, won the next seven points before going on to level the match.
+Wang booked her ticket to her major debut at the 2018 Australian Open on 3 December 2017 in Zhuhai by winning the Asia-Pacific Wildcard Playoffs, coming back to edge out the Papua New Guinean No. 1, Abigail Tere-Apisah, in the final.
+Tere-Apisah was only two points away from victory when leading 5–3, 30–0 in the second set, looking to become the first player from Papua New Guinea to compete in a major main draw, when momentum shifted and Wang, demonstrating fearlessness for her age, won the next seven points, before going on to level the match.
 Wang eventually won the match in three sets, seizing the most crucial break with a splendid backhand passing shot in the ninth game, and then closed out the final set after saving four break points.
-“It's probably the most important day in my life so far,” Wang said in the post-match news conference to CCTV Sports Channel, the official TV broadcaster of the Australian Open in China.
-At the age of 16, she was the youngest Chinese player to make a Grand Slam main draw.
+"It's probably the most important day in my life so far," Wang said in the post-match news conference to CCTV Sports Channel, the official TV broadcaster of the Australian Open in China.
+At the age of 16, she was the youngest Chinese player to make a Grand Slam championship main draw.

-2018: First Junior Grand Slam champion
+At the 2018 Australian Open, as the second youngest competitor in the main draw (just older than 15-year-old Marta Kostyuk), Wang lost her debut match at a major to Alizé Cornet, in straight sets.
+But going through to the girls' doubles final with her partner Liang En-shuo from Taiwan, Wang claimed the title in a close match against Violet Apisah of Papua New Guinea (Abigail Tere-Apisah's niece) and Lulu Sun, a New Zealand-born Swiss player of Chinese descent.

-At the Australian Open, as the second youngest competitor in the main draw (just older than 15-year-old Marta Kostyuk), Wang lost her debut Grand Slam match to Alizé Cornet, in straight sets.
-But going through to the junior girls' doubles final with her partner Liang En-shuo from Taiwan, Wang claimed the title in a close match against Violet Apisah of Papua New Guinea (Abigail Tere-Apisah's niece) and Lulu Sun, a New Zealand-born Swiss player of Chinese descent.
+2019: WTA Premier debut, first career doubles title

-2019: First WTA Tour doubles title
+She made her Premier Mandatory debut at the 2019 Miami Open as a wildcard.

-In September, Wang reached her first WTA Tour-level final at the Jiangxi International Open in doubles event.
+In September, Wang reached her first WTA Tour-level final at the Jiangxi International Open in the doubles event.
 Alongside Zhu Lin, she defeated compatriots Peng Shuai and Zhang Shuai.

-2020-2021: Top 100 debut in singles
+2020–2021: Top 100 debut in singles

 She made her debut in the top 100, after reaching the quarterfinal of the Ladies Linz at world No. 99 in the year-end rankings, on 15 November 2021.
-However, she lost to the eventual champion Alison Riske.
+However, she lost to the eventual champion, Alison Riske.